-ECE 4220 Early Childhood Education Workshops 1 s.h.

-This workshop-based course focuses on the methods and materials relevant for candidates taking the Michigan ZS (Early Childhood and Special Education) Endorsement test.
-Prerequisite: ECE 4210.
+ECE 4220 Early Childhood Education Workshops1 s.h.This workshop-based course focuses on the methods and materials relevant for candidates taking the Michigan ZS (Early Childhood and Special Education) Endorsement test.Vertical Science of the second science of the second

-ECE 4700 Directed Teaching: Early Childhood 4 s.h.

-Supervised teaching in a K-3 school setting.
+ECE 4700Directed Teaching: Early Childhood4 s.h.Supervised teaching in a K-3 school setting.
 240 clock hours over 12 weeks required.
 Prerequisite: approval of advisor and admission to directed teaching.
 Corequisite: ECE 4810.
 Note: The Early Childhood directed teaching application form is different from the College of Education and Human Development directed teaching application form.
 The same deadlines for submission apply to both deadlines for submission apply to both applications.

 ECE 4810 Directed Teaching Seminar: Early Childhood 1 s.h.
 The forum to reflect upon and discuss practicum experiences in a supervised setting.
 Implementation of Positive Behavioral Support.
 Action research as a tool for self-reflection and continued professional development.
 Corequisite: ECE 4700.